ryanpeach/renag/README.md

 Also I have seen this tool https://github.com/semgrep/ which you may want to check out.

+Another thing you can do is just use `pytest`, or any languages testing framework, and put it in a subfolder of your code.
+Write a fixture to get file contents over an iterator.
+It's much simpler.
+The power of testing frameworks beyond their standard use is eye opening to me.
+A lot of these frameworks also provide parallelism out of the box.

 However, if I was doing this over, I would do it in rust and implement some kind of YAML config most likely.
 This was a little more flexible than that, but again it was slow.

 # renag